 Let's start with the bad news: getting rid of your inner critic is not really an option.
 There are no exercises or practices that will make this voice disappear.
 But wait, there is also good news!
 You can live a very pleasant and peaceful life WITH this voice inside your head.
 And although getting rid of your inner critic is not a possibility, detaching and liberating yourself from it certainly is.
-Here are 3 key insights, inspired by the Knight of Swords, that will help you do this.
+Here are 3 key insights that will help you do this.

 Insight 1: You are not your inner critic

 Very important.
 Super important.
 Incredibly important.
 This.
 Is.
 Not.
 You.
 You are not this voice.
 It’s a mechanism that is born out of the accumulation of your past experiences, the things you had to do or be (or specifically not do or be) in order to keep yourself safe, or receive (fragments of) love, appreciation and/or recognition.
 For example: ‘If I am nice, know how to adapt, and ignore my own needs (you know, if I’m a good girl/boy/kid), appreciation is on the table.
 It’s not guaranteed, but it’s there.
 Check.
 From now on, if I am not being ‘good’ (enough) or if I’m taking up (too much) space, I will intervene and bring myself back to safety.'
 And even the words this voice utters did not originate within you, you’ve picked them up from your environment.
-Think of a small child that suddenly starts shouting 'fuck' all day long.
-Of course that little one didn't just decide it has nothing more to say to their loved ones than ‘this all sucks & kiss my tiny bumbum’, they just heard someone else say it.
+Think of a small child that suddenly starts shouting ''fuck'' all day long.
+They probably did not exactly wake up one day and decide to let their inner gangster out, they just heard someone else say it.
 Same for this voice.

 So, in conclusion, your inner critic is a result of conditioning.
 In other words: NOT.
 YOUR.
 FAULT.